Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

-Unfortunately, for many fish keepers it can also be a very bumpy road.
-Understanding which fish to purchase, what basic maintenance to perform and when, how much and how often to feed among other details is important for keeping your fish alive and healthy.
+Unfortunately, for many fish keepers, it can also be a very bumpy road.
+Understanding which fish to purchase, what basic maintenance to perform, and when, how much, and how often to feed among other details is important for keeping your fish alive and healthy.

-For beginners it can be especially frustrating.
+For beginners, it can be especially frustrating.
 There is a ton of information available on the internet, but much of it confusing and contradictory.
 How is the newbie supposed to know where to start?

 If you keep at this aquarium thing it will get easier, and you’ll be a pro one day.
 But since you probably don’t wish to leave a trail of dead fish in your wake as you plod forward and learn the ropes, it’s worth it to get a few basic ideas down.

-1. Always Cycle the Tank Before Adding Fish
+1. Cycle the Tank Before Adding Fish

-In case you’ve never heard the expression before, “cycling a tank” means to take the steps necessary to bring the water conditions up to where they are healthy for the fish.
+In case you’ve never heard the expression before, “cycling a tank” means taking the steps necessary to bring the water conditions up to where they are healthy for the fish.
 This is something that should be done before you ever add fish to your tank.
 In other words: You should not purchase your fish tank and your fish on the same day!

-Cycling involves the growth of healthy micro-organisms within the tank, which will break down waste and help keep the water safe for fish.
+Cycling involves the growth of healthy microorganisms within the tank, which will break down waste and help keep the water safe for fish.
 This takes a little time, and most experts recommend letting the tank run for at least a week before adding fish.